DavidOutlook/SpellingBee/README.md

 Hopefully

-* Collaborate with teammate to learn GitHub fork, pull, merge, etc
+* Collaborate with teammate(s) to learn GitHub fork, pull, merge, etc

 Optional: Make it super fun :) and engaging